Merkoba/Hue/README.md

 Media domains can be configured to use a whitelist or a blacklist.
 This is to control if you want, for instance, only images from a trusted source.

+There's also a synthesizer which allows users to play notes or send text-to-speech messages.

 Room administrators have a lot of control over how the room looks and behaves.
 The room can change it's background color (called Theme), which changes the background color of the middle section and a contrast color for the panels.
 The room can have a background image which is visible enough to not mess with the text readability.
 This background can be a normal image, a tiled image, the current Image mirrored, the current Image mirrored and tiled, or just a solid color (no image).
 There's also background effects available like Blur for background images.